 ECE 410H1: Linear Control Systems

-This is the public-facing website for the University of Toronto course ECE410H1 "Linear Control Systems".
-This website is unofficial and for informational purposes only.
+This is a public-facing page for the University of Toronto course ECE410H1 "Linear Control Systems".
+This page is unofficial, for informational purposes only, and is probably out of date.
 Enrolled students should consult the course website hosted on Quercus for the official course information sheet.

 Course Information